Plato

 Introduction: The Philosopher King

 Alfred North Whitehead once famously remarked that “the safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.”
 With an estimated IQ of 170, Plato was a Profoundly Gifted thinker who bridged the gap between the questioning of Socrates and the systems of Aristotle.
-He is the father of Abstract Reasoning.
+He is the father of Abstract Reasoning in the Western tradition.

 Before Plato, wisdom was often delivered in cryptic poems or oral traditions.
 Plato standardized the concept.
 He created the intellectual software that the Western world still runs on: the distinction between the physical and the ideal, the nature of justice, and the rigorous method of dialectic inquiry.